DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2023-05-11-creating-a-new-provider-onboarding-form-and-accompanying-email.md

 * make it clear that the email address, phone number and postal address we collect is used in the ‘Contact details’ section on Find postgraduate teacher training (Find)
 * only ask for the unique reference number (URN) if they are not an accredited provider

-We include a short link to the form from the email (redeacted from the email below for the purposes of this design history).
+We include a short link to the form from the email (redacted from the email below for the purposes of this design history).

 ### Email to accompany the form